Haoyu-ha/mypage/_pages/cv.md

   * The Second Prize of Undergraduate Group in Hebei Division of National Undergraduate Electronic Design Competition, Hebei Department of Education, 2017.08
   * National Excellence Award of China Collegiate Computing Contest (Group Programming Ladder Tournament), Computer Science Teaching Guidance Committee of Ministry of Education of the PRC, 2016.07
   * The Champion in Hebei Division of China Collegiate Computing Contest (Group Programming Ladder Tournament), Computer Science Teaching Guidance Committee of Ministry of Education of the PRC, 2016.03
-  * Academic Scholarship for Postgraduate Students, Hebei University of Engineering, 2015~2019
+  * Academic Scholarship for Undergraduate Students, Hebei University of Engineering, 2015~2019

 <!-- * Fall 2015: Research Assistant